NateSGH/weather-app/README.md

 - Images for each forecast description

 This project is a part of [The Odin Project](https://www.theodinproject.com/)'s curriculum.
+_Practice with JSON, API, async await and api fetch calls_

 ## Build With

 - HTML
 - CSS
-- Vanilla JS (with async await and api fetch calls)
+- JavaScript (with async await and api fetch calls)
 - [Open Weather API](https://openweathermap.org/)
 - Webpack